17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, insects, krill, worms, live fish, vegetables, etc.

-Painted turtles are generally found in marshes, ponds and other water’s edges.
-They are an aquatic turtle, so they love to swim in the water.
-However, they bask in the sun too.
+Painted turtles thrive in marshes, ponds, and other water edges.
+They are aquatic and love swimming but also bask in the sun.

 Ideal Habitat: